MS in Education Course Insight: Principles of Social-Emotional Classroom Management

 With a master’s degree in education from an accredited university like Walden, you can become an in-demand educator whose teaching strategies inspire students and colleagues alike.

-Walden’s MS in Education degree program offers respected, research-based course readings throughout its 14 specializations.
+Walden’s MS in Education degree program offers respected, research-based course readings throughout its 15 specializations.
 Find your passion in graduate program specializations like Elementary Reading and Literacy (PreK-6), Integrating Technology in the Classroom (Grades K—12), or Mathematics and Science (Grades K–8).
 You even have the option of custom-designing a program specialization that blazes a path toward your specific career goals.
+Walden’s Accelerated MSEd option is available with some specializations and is designed to be completed in 12 months.

 Advance and refresh your skills with an online master’s in education that can shoot you to the top of the class and toward exciting new career opportunities.